wiwaszko-intel/scenescape/docs/user-guide/other-topics/how-to-define-object-properties.md

 # How to Define Object Properties

-The Object Library allows you to configure various properties for object categories in SceneScape.
+The Object Library allows you to configure various properties for object categories in Intel® SceneScape.
 This guide walks through the process of defining and customizing object properties.

 ## Working with the Object Library